News & Trending Tax News

 Because the IRS did not fully apply that extended timeline, the court found that penalties and interest may have been improperly charged during those years.
 This ultimately means that the agency may have lacked the authority to impose certain charges within that window.

-The ruling has already prompted high-profile refund claims — a lawsuit from Western Digital is seeking a refund of more than $20 million tied to interest.
+The ruling has already prompted high-profile refund claims; a separate lawsuit from Western Digital is seeking a refund of more than $20 million tied to interest, though the case is still ongoing.

 Millions of taxpayers may qualify for a refund